isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * The European standpoint on Pillar 1
 * Digital Services Taxes in Europe: EU legal implications

+**Admin Details:**
+* This webinar will be conducted via Zoom
+* Date: 27 Apr 2023
+* Time: 3pm to 5pm
+* Fees: SGD 43.20 (incl.
+8% GST)
+* Registration is on first-come-first served.
+Registration form will close when webinar is fully subscribed.

 **Please read [Terms and Conditions](https://production-iras-tax-academy.netlify.com/executive-tax-programmes/terms-and-conditions/){:target="_blank"} for seminars.**